kasterma/drlnd-navigation/NOTES.md

 - DONE: set up interact.py to check the environment, and learn how to interact with it
 - DONE: set up train.py, agent.py, and model.py as a framework for the training
 - DONE: fill in model.py and do some testing with it
-- fill in agent.py and do some testing with it
+- DONE: fill in agent.py and do some testing with it
-- fill in train.py and do some testing with it
+- DONE: fill in train.py and do some testing with it
 - train.py version in a notebook to get graphs while learning
-- how to test easily how much different a GPU can make?
+- how to test easily how much difference a GPU can make?
 - how to test our use of the GPU?
 - in the lunar lander problem the network that worked well was more complicated than expected; same here?
-- understand the failing unittest in model.py, and extend the tests
+- DONE: understand the failing unittest in model.py
+- extend the tests for the neural network (i.e. get a default lists of tests to run against a network to see basic implementation is not faulty)

 ## Architecture